 There’s no good excuse to have a profile on a dating website, and not even if you’re thinking that it’s a good way to meet people or make friends.
 It’s incredibly selfish to think that “wanting to be social and meet people” would even be a reason.
-As a couple, and definitely as a couple that has intentions for the long term (including building a life and family together one day), it’s important to be honest and open book.
+As a couple, and definitely, as a couple that has intentions for the long term (including building a life and family together one day), it’s important, to be honest, and an open book.

 You should definitely go into each and every new situation with a blank, clean slate, an open heart, and without bringing any baggage from previous relationships.
 You should think of your partner as your best friend, be trusting of them, and build your trust within the relationship by setting an example of being honest yourself.

 It’s okay if you get let down.
 But just remember, “the right person” will never go behind your back or look for someone else while dating you.
 As well, they’ll never have to try and convince you that what they’re doing is harmless, being that they’ve never met or slept with anyone else but you, despite being on dating sites.
 The right person for you will be your best possible match, honour you, respect you, appreciate you, and they’ll do anything and everything to make you feel their love by their words and their actions.

 - Falafel on Wheels – Fresh and Delicious Food Truck in Encino, Los Angeles, California - June 22, 2022

 - 18 Ways To Know You’re Not Being Appreciated - April 11, 2022